bmuschko/ckad-crash-course/exercises/18-pod-metrics/solution/solution.md

 stress-3   58m          94Mi
 ```

-The Pod with the highest amount of memory consumption is Pod named `stress-2`.
-The metrics will look different on your machine given that the amount of consumed memory is randomized in the command executed per container.
+The Pod with the highest amount of memory consumption is the Pod named `stress-2`.
+The metrics will look different on your machine given that the amount of consumed memory is randomized by the command executed per container.